How Big Do Great Pyreneess Get? Size & Growth Guide

 Great Pyreneess are a large breed, reaching 85-160 lbs at full maturity.
 Large breeds take 12-24 months to reach their adult size, with most of their height achieved by 12 months and filling out continuing until 18-24 months.

-With a typical weight of 85-160 lbs and lifespan of 10-12 yrs, the Great Pyrenees requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 85-160 lbs and lifespan of 10-12 yrs, the Great Pyrenees benefits from care tailored to its physical and behavioral profile.
 We've organized the most relevant information below.

 Growth Timeline